Vulnerable, honest interactions build trust. We communicate with radical candor.

 Throughout his experience in college and in the Army, Tripp saw the devastating effects that alcohol and drugs can have on emerging adults.
 He empathizes with those who turn to drugs and alcohol to make sense of this confusing world.
 When his own life was out of balance, Tripp became a dedicated practitioner of ashtanga yoga and silent meditation.
 For the past six years, Tripp has prioritized yoga and meditation daily, as those practices have provided him a path to peace which previously eluded him.
 Tripp is dedicated to sharing his knowledge and experiences to help others take control of their lives and reach their fullest potential.

 Tripp is a student of organizational psychology and a proponent of conscious leadership.
 When he’s not working, you’re likely to find Tripp in a coffee shop with his nose buried in a book on Eastern philosophy or leadership.
-In addition to his work at AIM and Green Hill, Tripp enjoys consulting with entrepreneurs and helping them turn their passions into viable, values-based, and purpose-driven enterprises.
+In addition to his work at Advaita Integrated Medicine and Green Hill, Tripp enjoys consulting with entrepreneurs and helping them turn their passions into viable, values-based, and purpose-driven enterprises.
 He lives in Chapel Hill with his wife, Kelsey, daughter, Zoey, and their dog Gizmo.